neonmik/Wave-Machine-Firmware/README.md

 - Intergrate/prove Oscillator code
     - ADSR not working for first oscillator/voice - added a minimum (10ms) limit on the AD settings... seemed to help.
     - Sample peaking before output - down to the poor implementation of the default C signed/unsigned recasting.
+- Improve Hardware files - current things to fix:
+    - Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
+ADSR/pitch. will also allow for better multicore support